RachelfromIreland/the-artful-rachel/README.md

 Directly below the banner is an information section that contains:
 - The name of the artist's website.
 - Short description of the artist’s style.
-- Contact button that leads directly to the commission page.
+- A contact button that leads directly to the commission page.

 ![Banner Section](documents/banner-section.JPG)